4. Commonly Used Classes in the Java

 public static void main(String[] args){

-// capturing elements in the pattern
+// capture elements in the model

-if (result.find()){
+if (résultat.find()){

-// display the groups
+// display groups

 }//for